 Philadelphia is one of America’s most populated cities.
 Such a densely populated area is bound to have its fair share of traffic related accidents.
 In fact, Philadelphia has the ninth most accidents, per capita, of any city in the nation.
-It doesn’t matter whether this is a consequence of frequent traffic, the expected complications when dealing with a city with rather old infrastructure, or other factors; the bottom line is that the more you drive in Philadelphia, the more likely you are to get into a Car crash in Philadelphia.
+It doesn’t matter whether this is a consequence of frequent traffic, the expected complications when dealing with a city with rather old infrastructure, or other factors; the bottom line is that the more you drive in Philadelphia, the more likely you are to get into a philadelphia car accident lawyer.

 Most car accidents are minor, and it is the policy of Philadelphia police departments that do not respond to accidents they deem to be minor.
 As such, if you are involved in an accident with another driver or stationary vehicle where there was no apparent injury to drivers, passengers, or patrons and no damage to physical property besides the involved vehicle(s), the police need not be contacted.
 That said, you are required by law to stop and exchange information with involved parties.